beep-projects/SystaPi/README.md

 There are two services running by default.
 The first one is **SystaREST** for reading values from a SystaComfort unit and the second one is **STouchREST** which emulates the S-Touch app for providing write access to the SystaComfort unit.
 The paths and method names on the REST server are implemented case insensitive.
 The root path for the both services are: `systarest`, or `SystaREST` and  `stouchrest`, or `STouchREST`, or any variation of that.
 By default you should be able to access the server via `http://systapi:1337/`.
 This base URL will be used for the following examples and should work for most network configurations.
-If not, you have to replace `systapi` with the IP assigned to your server by the router.
+If not, you have to replace `systapi` with the IP assigned to your server by the local router.
 The server provides a WADL of the provided API at: [http://systapi:1337/application.wadl?detail=true](http://systapi:1337/application.wadl?detail=true)

 ### The SystaREST API
 <sup>\[[Back to Contents](#contents)\]</sup>